 Keep adding to it, and when you come to make soup for example, you’ll have a wealth of fresh veges to use in your home-made stock.
 There's no need to buy expensive supermarket stock laden with additives.
 All you need are your own scraps and some herbs and seasoning and you’ve got litres of free, yummy home-made stock right there!

 Talking of making soup, that's a really good way to use up any veges kicking around in the salad drawer, but here are some other ideas for you.

 Cabbage keeps super-well in the fridge for weeks, as long as you wrap it tightly in Gladwrap.
 Just cut off what you need and re-seal to prevent the air getting to it.

-Cabbage is so versatile – raw for slaws and great sauteed – try it before you pull a face!
+It's such a versatile vege – raw for slaws and great sauteed!
 The core can go in the compost or in your stock pot, along with the outer leaves (or give it to your pet bunny if you have one!)

 Carrots – no need to peel!
 Just give them a good scrub, and top and tail.
 The ends can either go in your stock pot or in the compost.

 If you are buying bunched carrots, don't throw away the green tops!
 They make a lovely addition to a salad with a slightly peppery taste, almost a cross between parsley and rocket.

 Can be used for garnish on a cheese platter too!

 Alternatively, feed them to your dog.